gitforteams/rebasing-workflow/session.md

 ![merge to update](assets/merge-to-update.png)

-## What They Mean Is ...
+# What They Mean ...

-"I find bi-directional graphs difficult to read.
-Can I help you become more comfortable with rebasing to update your branches so that our shared project history is easier to read?"
+I find bi-directional graphs difficult to read.

+Can I help you become more comfortable with rebasing to update your branches so that our shared project history is easier to read?

 ### People Say: Merge Commits are "Messy"